Kintyre/ksconf/README.md

                             tree where splunk apps are stored.
       --app-name NAME       The app name to use when expanding the archive.
-By default, the app name is taken from the archive as the top-level path include in the archive (by convention.)
+By default, the app name is taken from the archive as the top-level path included in the archive (by convention) Expanding archives that contain multiple (ITSI) or nested apps (NIX, ES) is not supported.
       --default-dir DIR     Name of the directory where the default contents will be stored.
 This is a useful feature for apps that use a dynamic default directory that's created by the